-What I need to get started with filing for bankruptcy protection?
+What do I need to get started filing for bankruptcy protection?

 If you find yourself in an increasingly precarious financial position, you may think of filing for bankruptcy protection.
 How do you know if this is really the best way for you to get back on an even footing?
 What paperwork will you need for us to help you?

 First of all, while DIY is fairly popular in many things, filing for bankruptcy protection is best left to those who know what they’re doing — an attorney concentrating his practice on bankruptcy.
 While perhaps more expensive than you’d anticipated, utilizing a qualified bankruptcy attorney may be cheaper in the long run since the process can be complicated and the consequences of making a mistake severe.